d2iq/ui-kit/CONTRIBUTING.md

 ### JIRA Integration

-`semantic-release-jira` plugin automaticallly can update your Mesosphere JIRA issues labels with UI-Kit release version, if you add it as footer to your commit message.
+`semantic-release-jira` plugin automatically can update your Mesosphere JIRA issues labels with UI-Kit release version, if you add it as footer to your commit message.

-You can use `Updates`, `Closes` or `Resolves` statements (they all have the same effect tho) and add multiple JIRAs by seprarating them by comma.
+You can use `Updates`, `Closes` or `Resolves` statements (they all have the same effect tho) and add multiple JIRAs by separating them by comma.

 Examples Commit message: